sdemichi/PMCC_AI_technical_asssessment_2024/model_repos/DNABERT/README.md

 This repo contains dependencies and scripts utilized in the implementation of DNABERT for cell-type predictions from DHS sequences, and downstream analyses.
+Issues were faced with package dependencies for DNABERT implementation, but I will continue to troubleshoot these issues for project implementation.